 Research Interests: VAT and European Tax Law

-Kim Willey is a PhD student at the University of Cambridge, Trinity Hall College.
+Kim Willey is a legal consultant and sessional instructor at the Law Faculty of the University of Victoria.
 Kim has an LL.B. and M.B.A from the University of Victoria and a Masters in Law from Osgoode Hall at York University in Toronto, Canada.
-She is currently in her first year with the Faculty of Law.
-Kim’s research is in the area of corporate law and focuses on short-termism in equity markets.
-Specifically, Kim is looking into the assertion that equity markets are becoming increasingly myopic and focused on short-term financial results at the expense of long-term value creation.
-Kim’s work in this area includes analyzing reform proposals which intend to use tax policy, in particular financial transaction taxes and capital gains reductions, to counter the perceived harms of short-termism.
-Prior to starting her research, Kim had over a decade in private practice as a corporate lawyer advising clients on international transactions, both in Bermuda and Canada.
+Kim’s completed her PhD at the University of Cambridge, Trinity Hall College in 2019.
+Her research was in the area of corporate law and focused on short-termism in equity markets.
+Specifically, Kim looked into the assertion that equity markets are becoming increasingly myopic and focused on short-term financial results at the expense of long-term value creation.
+Kim’s work in this area included analyzing reform proposals which intend to use tax policy, in particular financial transaction taxes and capital gains reductions, to counter the perceived harms of short-termism.
+Kim has over a decade in private practice as a corporate lawyer advising clients on international transactions, both in Bermuda and Canada.
+She was the former co-president of the Cambridge Tax Discussion Group.

 Research Interests: Corporate Transactions and Taxation